MaxwellPaterson/MaxwellPaterson.github.io/README.md

 # Data Scientist

 ## About Me
 Hello and welcome to my portfolio, thank you for taking the time to look at my work!
 Outside of Data Science and Analytics I enjoy reading history and nonfiction, I also occasionally read fantasy books.
 Additionally, I love spending time outdoors, hiking and camping are some of my favorite activities.
 In the winter however, I enjoy cross-country skiing.
-And if your a potential employer ignore all those activities I only *LOVE* Data Science and Analytics... <sub>sorry mom</sub>
+And if your a potential employer ignore all those activities I only *LOVE* Data Science and Analytics...

 <br>

 ## Education
 - Masters in Data Science and Analytics | The University of Calgary _September 2024_ - _August 2025_
 - Bachelors in Natural Science |          The University of Calgary _September 2019_ - _May 2024_

 <br>